boostlearn/go-cluster-limiter/README.md

 In scenarios where the traffic flow is often non-continuous or has many of instantaneous burst traffic, the algorithm of this project may not work well.

-## Supported interface
+## Supported Features
-The flow limiter of this project can set the downstream reward as the target to control the passing of request flow.
+The flow limiter of this project can set the downstream reward as the target to control the passing of a request flow.
-For example, by controlling the number of advertisements cast, the goal of ad clicks can be achieved finally.
+For example, by controlling the number of advertisements cast, the target of ad clicks can be achieved finally.
-The reward and the pass should be positively correlated, otherwise the goal of the limiter may not be able to achieve control.
+The reward and the flow's passing traffic should be positively correlated, otherwise the reward target of the limiter may not be able to be achieved.

-The flow limiter of this project provides hierarchical flow limiter.
-If the requested traffic carries score value information, the hierarchical flow limiter of this project can automatically pass traffic with a higher score to achieve the goal of traffic hierarchical selection.
+The flow limiter of this project also provides hierarchical flow limiter.
+If the requested traffic carries a score value, the hierarchical flow limiter of this project can automatically select traffic with a higher score to be passed, and achieve the goal of traffic hierarchical selection.
-Traffic classification selection to prioritize high-value traffic is a weapon to maximize system value.
+Traffic hierarchical selection to prioritize high-value traffic is a weapon to maximize system value.

-For the scenario of service protection, the total number of passes per period (minute or more) can be set.
+For the scenario of service protection, the total number of reward of each cycle(minute or more) can be set.
-For scenarios such as budget control and experimental diversion, the start and end time of the task can be set.
+For scenarios such as budget control and experimental diversion, the start time and end time of the task can be set.
-During this limiter's working period, the smooth release of traffic can be achieved.
+During this limiter's lifetime, the target reward can be reached smoothly.
 >The minimum flow control interval that can be set by the flow limiter of this project is the interval at which the client node performs global data synchronization (generally 2s~10s).

 ## Examples